 Don’t get me wrong, some of these things will definitely take your dorm to the next level and make it feel more like home.
 But if you’re trying to save money, you can do without them.

 But if you’re more interested in say, having the best college dorm room, I created a list of 30 things that will transform your room!

 Prepack items before actually packing to move in

 Okay so bare with the title, I just didn’t know how to say this.
 But let me give you an example to better explain it:

-- If you bought a mini desktop organizer for your makeup, pack your makeup in the organizer and then put it in a box with the rest of your items for move-in day.
+- If you bought the mini desktop organizer for your makeup, pack your makeup in the organizer and then put it in a box with the rest of your items for move-in day.
 That way you just take it out and put it on your dresser and you’re done.